 Entities anticipating issues in meeting their financial reporting deadlines can apply for individual relief with ASIC.
 If applying for relief ASIC recommends applying at least 14 days before the financial reporting deadline.

 ASIC allowed listed entities to take one additional month to report for full year and half-year financial reports for 21 February 2020 to 7 January 2021 balance dates.
 In April 2021, ASIC announced an extension of the one additional month to report for financial reporting dates between 23 June 2021 and 7 July 2021.
-ASIC advises the extension will assist with any pressures on auditor resources taking into account challenges presented by COVID-19 conditions.
-The relief does not apply to financial years ending from 8 January 2021 to 22 June 2021 – as ASIC considers that the resource constraint noted above is not as strong during this period.
+ASIC advised the extension would assist with any pressures on auditor resources taking into account challenges presented by COVID-19 conditions.
+The relief does not apply to financial years ending from 8 January 2021 to 22 June 2021 – as ASIC considers that the resource constraint noted above was not as strong during this period.
 Listed entities were required to inform the market when they rely on the extended period for lodgement.

 The ASX granted an equivalent class waiver to listed entities for full year and half-year financial reports for matching balance dates to enable them to take advantage of the deadline extension for lodging full year and half-year financial reports provided by ASIC.
 Under the waiver if the audited or reviewed half-year accounts or the full year accounts are ready, prior to the extended deadline, they must be given to the ASX.